NovoNordisk-OpenSource/mighty.component/README.md

 but instead used as input to the `mighty` framework for automatic generation of ADaM programs.

-See `vignette("mighty-standards")` on how to create new standard nodes.
+See `vignette("mighty-standards")` on how to create new standard components.